This information explains what to expect on the day your friend or family member is having surgery at Memorial Sloan Kettering’s (MSK) main hospital.

 - Prepare you for your meeting with the surgeon.

-- Prepare you for visiting the patient in the Post Anesthesia Care Unit (PACU).
+- Arrange for you to visit the patient in the Post Anesthesia Care Unit (PACU).

 To contact the nurse liaison:

 - From inside the hospital, use a hospital courtesy phone.
 Dial 2000 and ask for beeper 9000.
-Please be patient; this can take up to 2 minutes.
+Please be patient, as this can take up to 2 minutes.

 - From outside of the hospital, call 212-639-2000.
 Ask for beeper 9000.

-- You can also ask the information desk staff to contact the nurse liaison for you.
+- Ask the information desk staff to contact the nurse liaison for you.

 After the Surgery